 Meat does not make up a core part of their diet.
 However, they may happen to eat meat that they come across, which makes them an omnivore.
-For the most part, chinchillas will eat grasses and similar vegetation.
+For the most part, though, chinchillas will eat grasses and similar vegetation.

 What Is a Chinchilla’s Favorite Food?

 A chinchilla’s favorite food is going to vary from individual to individual.
-While these animals do all have the same general diet, they do have their own preferences.
+While these animals all have the same general diet, they do have their own preferences.
 It is important to point out that their favorite foods typically aren’t things that they can have very often.
 Chinchillas tend to like fatty or high-carb foods.

 How Often Do Wild Chinchillas Eat?

 Chinchillas in the wild usually eat twice a day—in the morning and in the evening.
 Like rabbits, they usually come out during low-light times.
-This is when they can see enough to carefully find appropriate foods, but when it isn’t so visible that they may be taken off by a bird or similar predator.
+This is when they can see enough to carefully find appropriate foods, but it isn’t so visible that they may be taken off by a bird or similar predator.

 However, unlike many other rodents, they may consume food throughout the day.
-They eat somewhat slowly, so they may not be able to consume all of their necessary food during this time.
+They eat somewhat slowly, so they may not be able to consume all their necessary food during this time.

-Pets can be offered a similar amount of food.
+Pet chinchillas can be offered a similar amount of food.
 They should be offered food twice a day, but hay should generally be provided all the time.
 They typically won’t overeat hay, and it provides them with an opportunity to wear down their teeth.